-The effective partof changes in fair value on a derivative instrument which is identified as cash flow hedging and which satisfies the conditions for hedge accounting is reported in Other comprehensive income.
-The profit or loss attributable to the ineffective part is reported immediately in the income statement under Other net profits/losses.
-The profit or loss attributable to the effective part of an interest rate swap which hedges borrowing at a variable rate is reported in the income statement in Financial expenses..
+The effective part of changes in fair value on a derivative instrument which is identified as a cash flow hedge and which satisfies the conditions for hedge accounting is recognized in Other comprehensive income.
+The gain or loss attributable to the ineffective part is recognized immediately in the income statement under Other net gains/losses.
+The gain or loss attributable to the effective part of an interest rate swap which hedges borrowings at a variable interest rate is recognized in the income statement in Financial expenses.

-Information regarding fair value for various derivative instruments used for hedging purposes is provided in Note 29.
-Changes in hedging provisions in equity are set forth in the Statement of changes in equity.
-The entire fair value of a derivative which constitutes a hedge instrument is classified as a fixed asset or long-term liability when the outstanding term of the hedged item exceeds 12 months, and as a current asset or current liability when the outstanding term of the hedged item is less than 12 months.
-Derivative instruments held for trading are always classified as current assets or current liabilities.
+Information regarding the fair value for various derivative instruments used for hedging purposes is provided in Note 29.
+Changes in the hedging reserve in equity are set forth in the Statement of changes in equity.
+The entire fair value of a derivative which constitutes a hedge instrument is classified as a fixed asset or long-term liability when the outstanding term of the hedged item exceeds 12 months, and as a current asset or short-term liability when the outstanding term of the hedged item is less than 12 months.
+Derivative instruments held for trading are always classified as current assets or short-term liabilities.

-Accounts receivable and loans receivables are initially reported at fair value and thereafter at accrued acquisition value applying the effective annual interest rate method, less any provisions for depreciation.
+Accounts receivable and loans receivables are initially recognized at fair value and thereafter at accrued acquisition value applying the effective interest rate method, less any provisions for impairment.

-Provision is made for impairment of accounts receivable when there is objective evidence that the Group will be unable to receive all amounts which are due and payable according to the original terms of the receivables.
+A provision is made for impairment of accounts receivable when there is objective evidence that the Group will be unable to receive all amounts which are due and payable according to the original terms of the receivables.
 Significant financial difficulties of the debtor, the probability that the debtor will go into bankruptcy or undergo financial restructuring, and non-payment or delayed payment (payment overdue by more than 30 days) are regarded as indications that impairment may exist.
-The size of the provision is determined by the difference between the reported value of the asset and the present value of assessed future cash flows.
+The size of the provision is determined by the difference between the carrying amount of the asset and the present value of estimated future cash flows.

-Inventories are reported at the acquisition value or the net realizable value, whichever is lower.
+Inventories are recognized at lower of the acquisition value and net realizable value.
 The acquisition value is determined using the first in, first out method (FIFO).
 The acquisition value of finished goods and work in progress consists of design expenses, raw materials, direct salaries, other direct expenses and associated indirect manufacturing expenses (based on normal production capacity).
 Loan expenses are not included.
-The net realizable value is the estimated sales price in the current operations, less applicable variable selling expenses.
+The net realizable value is the estimated sales price in operating activities, less applicable variable selling expenses.

 2.13 Cash and cash equivalents